NicholasBotorog/NicholasBotorog/README.md

 ###  Hey!
 I'm Nicholas 👋
-- 👨🏻‍💻 Full-stack software developer
+- 👨🏻‍💻 Full-Stack Software Developer.
-- 📚 Focused on learning and growth
+- 📚 Focused on learning and growth.
-- ⚓  Background in Maritime Industry
+- ⚓  Background in the Maritime Industry.
 - 💌 [Let's connect!](https://www.linkedin.com/in/nicholas-botorog/)

 <!---